When is the Cheapest Time to Fly to Thessaloniki?

 Thessaloniki Airport (SKG) is 21 kilometres from Thessaloniki.
 It is the second-busiest airport in Greece and serves about 6 million passengers a year.

 From the United Kingdom, there are many direct flights to Thessaloniki.
 Ryanair offers Thessaloniki flights from London Stansted, while Jet2.com has flights from East Midlands, Edinburgh, Leeds Bradford and Manchester.
 EasyJet also offers return flights from London Gatwick and Manchester.
 British Airways offers seasonal flights to Thessaloniki from London Gatwick as does TUI, which flies there from East Midlands, London Gatwick and Manchester.
-In May 2018, Jet2.com will start Thessaloniki flights from Birmingham, Glasgow, London Stansted and Newcastle, Thomas Cook will also start offering flights from Birmingham and Manchester, while TUI will launch a seasonal route from Newcastle.
-In June 2018, EasyJet is going to launch return flights to Thessaloniki from London Luton.

 On Arrival and Getting Around the Airport